VAR drama as Portugal and Spain reach World Cup last 16

 "One mistake can be very expensive.
 Today we came to the pitch with a different attitude and perspective and that's made the pressure better.
 That's what we saw on the pitch."

-Disappointed Russian coach Stanislav Cherchesov said it was better to lose heavily now than in future games, saying his players had shown nerves for the first time but were psychologically prepared for the knockout stages.
+Disappointed Russian coach Stanislav Cherchesov said it was better to lose heavily now than in future games, adding his players had shown nerves for the first time but were psychologically prepared for the knockout stages.

 "The outcome is very simple.
 We did what we had to do," he said.
 "But you cannot start a game of this level with such a mistake -- we gave up a goal.